 Sadly however it seems the writers of classic who and new who seem to enjoy doing the Cybermen down within the stories themselves.

 The fourth Doctor mocks them to their faces telling them that they are just a bunch of pathetic tin soldiers skulking about the galaxy in an ancient spaceship.
-In the new who of course the Daleks trash talk and completely thrash them.
+In New Who the Daleks trash talk and completely thrash them.
 In another episode the Doctor blows up an entire fleet of Cybermen in order to intimidate another villain.

-In order to show off how badass another character is they will have them slaughter a huge amount of Cybermen whether that’s the Daleks, Rory, Ace or the Raston Warrior Robot.
+In order to show off how badass another character is, both shows will have them slaughter a huge amount of Cybermen whether that’s the Daleks, Rory, Ace or the Raston Warrior Robot.

 At least he doesn’t rub it in like Rory or the Daleks.